PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 └── yarn.lock # Dependencies file
 ```

-To start the project, execute the following commands :
+To start the project, execute the following commands:

 With yarn
 ```shell